yeoman/yeoman.io/app/_includes/yeoman.wiki/Testing-generators.md

-Right now, there is no specific infrastructure to test out individual generators.

-`yeoman init mocha:generator` was however added:
+Right now, there is no specific infrastructure to test out individual generators, however `yeoman init mocha:generator` was recently added.

 ```sh
 Usage: